LAION-AI/Open-Assistant/README.md

 ## Do you want to try it out?

+### Contributing to Data Collection

+The data collection frontend is now live [here](https://open-assistant.io/).
+Log in and start taking on tasks!
+We want to collect a high volume of quality data.
+By submitting, ranking, and labelling model prompts and responses you will be directly helping to improve the capabilities of Open Assistant.

+### Running Locally

 If you are interested in taking a look at the current state of the project, you can set up an entire stack needed to run **Open-Assistant**, including the website, backend, and associated dependent services.